How to Use Agile in Offshore Development

 Contrary to the popular definition of agile circulating around, agile is not a methodology or a particular procedure of software development.

-It is a collection of values and principles that serve as a basis for teams when driving exceptional software development outcome.
+It is a collection of values and principles that serve as a basis for teams when driving exceptional software development outcomes.
 In 2001, 17 software development experts gathered and created the Agile Manifesto.
 This is to address the growing challenges dealt with by software developers as they adapt to changing business needs.

 The Agile Manifesto emphasizes the principles of early delivery, continuous improvement, adaptive planning, simplified breakdown of tasks, and effective team collaboration and communication.
 Its main premise is that it should always be agile in adapting to changes in developing software.